 The AUA’s AGBU Papazian Library not only serves the students, faculty and staff of the University, but also students and scholars from other institutions.

 Library is a member of the American International Consortium of Academic Libraries (AMICAL) and the Digital Library Association of Armenia (DLAA NGO – former ELCA consortium) and acts as a national focal point for the Electronic Information for Libraries-Intellectual Property EIFL.net.

-The Library’s mission is to help the AUA community achieve its learning, teaching and research goals by:
+The Library’s mission is to help the AUA community achieve its learning, teaching, research and service goals by:

 - Identifying and acquiring information resources that support local and global information trends.